valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 Return the current context's flags.
-The flags provide information on the current request context (whether the client is a Lua script or in a MULTI), and about the Redis instance in general, i.e replication and persistence.
+The flags provide information on the current request context (whether the client is a Lua script or in a MULTI), and about the Valkey instance in general, i.e replication and persistence.

 It is possible to call this function even with a NULL context, however in this case the following flags will not be reported: